Sequential hypothesis testing for continuously-monitored quantum systems: Discussion and outlook

 Finally, a compelling avenue for future investigation lies in exploring model-free schemes, such as machine-learning approaches, to infer the Log-Likelihood Ratio (LLR) value without relying on a perfect model~\cite{Fallani2022learning}.

-\textit{Acknowledgments} We thank Marco Fanizza for useful insights on Theorem 1.
-This work was supported by the QuantERA grant C’MON-QSENS!, by Spanish MICINN PCI2019-111869-2 and Spanish Agencia Estatal de Investigación, project PID2019-107609GB-I00/AEI/10.13039/501100011033.
-ERS was funded FI AGAUR grant Joan Oró (ref 2023 FI-1 00410).
-JC also acknowledges support from ICREA Academia award.
+\acknowledgments We thank Marco Fanizza for useful insights on Theorem 1.
+The numerical analysis presented in this paper was conducted using computational resources at Port d’nformaci\'o Cient\'ifica.
+This work was supported by the QuantERA grant C’MON-QSENS!, by Spanish MICINN PCI2019-111869-2 and Spanish Agencia Estatal de Investigación, project {PID2022-141283NB-I00 with the support of FEDER funds, by the Spanish MCIN with funding from European Union NextGenerationEU (grant PRTR-C17.I1) and the Generalitat de Catalunya, as well as the Spanish MTDFP through the QUANTUM ENIA project call - Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan - NextGenerationEU within the framework of the Digital Spain 2026 Agenda.
+ERS was supported by FI AGAUR grant Joan Oró (ref 2023 FI-1 00410).
+JC also acknowledges support from the ICREA Academia award.
+MB also acknowledges support from AGAUR Grant no. 2023 INV-2 00034 funded by he European Union, Next Generation EU and Grant PID2021-126808OB-I00 funded by MCIN/AEI/ 10.13039/501100011033 and by ERDF A way of making Europe}